shivros/obsidian-linear-plugin/README.md

 ### Building

 Run `npm run build` to create a production build.

+### Testing

+To test the plugin in Obsidian:
+1. Build the plugin using `npm run build`
+2. Copy `main.js`, `manifest.json`, and `styles.css` to your Obsidian plugins directory
+3. Enable the plugin in Obsidian
+4. Create a code block with the language set to `linear`
+5. Check the developer console (Ctrl+Shift+I or Cmd+Option+I) for debug logs